omcodedthis/omcodedthis/README.md

 * **Breakout:** The classic arcade game of Breakout written in Python.

+* **wraper:** A web scraper, intented to showcase the vulnerabilites of retrieving & parsing public data written in Java.

 * **badger:** A program that automates the process of creating Shields.io badges written in Java.

 * **c-planner:** A program that plans a duty schedule that is randomised in order to prevent bias written in C.